KRFOSS/kali-docs/usb/usb-standalone-encrypted/index.md

 Finally, we insert the USB drive on which we wish to perform the Kali Linux 2021.4 installation.
 I use a 128GB NVMe M.2 SSD in an USB 3.1 gen 2 enclosure for this purpose.
 Disconnect the second pen drive and connect the target USB drive.
 Similarly to the above, find out which device `/dev/sdx` the target USB drive corresponds to and make sure that none of its partitions are mounted.
 In my case, the target USB drive is again associated with `/dev/sda`.

-We then use `sudo gdisk /dev/sda` in order to create the following partitions.
+We then use `sudo gdisk /dev/sda` in order to create the following partitions:

 ```plaintext
 /dev/sda1,   4.0 GiB, type 8301, Linux reserved, will become /boot